arxjei/arxjei/README.md

-### Hi there! 👋
+### Hi there! ⚡

-I'm Jei, I build web applications with a focus on performance, scalability, and great user experiences.
+I'm Jei, and I build web applications with a focus on performance, scalability, and user experiences.

-- ⚡ Main stack: PHP (Laravel, Livewire, FilamentPHP), Tailwind, Bootstrap, MySQL
-- 🌱 Currently exploring: Other frameworks, packages & docs
-- 🌌 usually active 9 PM – 6 AM

-**My daily loop**
-☀️ Wake up → 🙏 Pray → 💡 Do something amazing → 😅 JK, mostly solving tricky bugs → 🛠 Make things more systematic → 🔁 Repeat
+When I’m not coding, I like to try out new tools and find ways to make everyday tasks easier.